Last Updated on December 11, 2022 by Cynthia A. Rose

 Generally, for a single shot, you require around 6-8 grams, while that of the double shot is about 15-18 grams.
 Therefore, it is good to weigh the amount of coffee while adjusting the time until you obtain the correct dosage.

 You may realize that every type of coffee you purchase grinds differently from one another and changes with time.
-Therefore, when grinding, you may obtain fine grind; however, you require making some small adjustments so that you can get a suitable grind.
+Therefore, when grinding, you may obtain a fine grind; however, you require making some small adjustments so that you can get a suitable grind.
 You can make use of step three so that you obtain your best out of it.

 It is good to ensure that your grinder remains clean once you finish grinding.
-Therefore, you can achieve this by immersing your machine into a gentle detergent so that you can remove the coffee oil which clogs on it.
+Therefore, you can achieve this by immersing your machine in a gentle detergent so that you can remove the coffee oil which clogs on it.
 Next, rinse your grinder thoroughly and allow it to dry.
 Remember to make use of the manual guide so that you know the parts that bleach and the ones that are dishwasher safe.

 Notably, make sure that you avoid using abrasive cleaners and some other products which may otherwise damage the accessories and the surface of your grinder.
 For on to prevent any cracks or breakages, check your grinder regularly on its entire parts.